apisnetworks/apiscp-docs/docs/FIREWALL.md

 ### Jails

 A variety of jails provide granular protection over public services.
-The following table summarizes these jails.
+The following table summarizes these jails. *This may also be used as a reference for inbound ports.*

 | Jail         | Port protection     | Role                            |
 | ------------ | ------------------- | ------------------------------- |